arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Ethernet

 Opta™ has an RJ45 ethernet port with a LED that will indicate the status of the connected cable.
 The files necessary for using Ethernet with Opta™ are included in the core.
-To try it out, we can go to **File > Examples** and under **Examples for Opta**, we can find the **Ethernet** section.
+To try it out, we can go to **File > Examples**, and under **Examples for Opta**, we can find the **Ethernet** section.
 Inside the section, there is an example sketch called **WebClient**.

 Connect the Ethernet cable to Opta™ and upload the example using the USB-C® cable.
 This example will work the same way as the one mentioned in the Wi-Fi® section.
 The device will connect to the website defined in the sketch and print the website's HTML content in the serial monitor.
 If the sketch ran successfully, the output should look like the image below.